-I want to share with you my experience in Club 33 for the first time, but let me start off by giving you a little history to Club 33.
-Club 33 is an exclusive club built by Walt Disney after he visited the World’s Fair and noticed the VIP sections for other company’s guests.
+I want to share with you my experience in Club 33 for the first time.
+Let me start off by giving you a little history to Club 33.
+Walt Disney built Club 33 to be an exclusive club.
+The World’s Fair inspired him to create Club 33 when he noticed the VIP sections for other company’s guests.

-Walt had envisioned the club to be the special place to house VIPs only, but after his death, the Disney Corporation opened memberships to everyone.
-The problem now is that the list is 14 years long and they haven’t opened up for new members in the past decade until earlier this year.
+Walt had envisioned the club to be the special place to house VIPs only.
+After his death though the Disney Corporation opened memberships to everyone.
+The problem now is that the list is 14 years long.
+They haven’t even opened up for new members in the past decade until earlier this year.
 The cost to join the Club is around $25,000 and the annual cost to keep the membership is around $10,000.
 So as you can imagine the odds of getting a membership and actually keeping it are very slim.
 Rumors circulating are stating that there are around 500 members.
 I’m guessing you can understand my excitement when I received a call from a new friend of mine asking me to join her for lunch in the Club.